YJPL/film-storyboards/_posts/2010-09-19-storyboards-samples_2010.md

 Storyboards can usually be delivered in a rapid turnaround time, either in digital form or hand-drawn on paper, or both.

-More illustration and concept art works at <a href="https://alternatyves.com" target="_blank" rel="blank noopener noreferrer">alternatyves</a> outc.
+More illustration and concept art works at <a href="https://alternatyves.com" target="_blank" rel="blank noopener noreferrer">alternatyves</a>.